 What it is: Exactly what the name implies.
 Oh, and they’re dryer-safe, too!

-Why they’ll love it: These gloves come in a variety of cute colors and patterns, so if your main squeeze is the type who likes to stand out from the crowd, look no further!
+Why they’ll love it: We have a whole line of NEW COLORS!
 Also, did I mention they’re machine washable?
 Have you ever smelled a boxing glove?
 Do you realize what a blessing this is?

 “Dear Valentine...:” “Your loves makes me Strive to be a better person!”